Chief Executive Officer’s or Chief Finance Officer’s Comments (CEO / CFO Endorsed Comments).

 Balance Specifications (Word File 28KB) - March 2005

-5.1.4 Instructions for preparing and uploading the trial balance into the F1
+5.1.4 Instructions for preparing and uploading the trial balance and budget trail balance into the F1

 To assist in automating the monthly reporting process, DHS requires agencies to submit a Trail Balance via an electronic file in comma delimited (CSV) format using the CCOA as the basis for reporting financial information.
 The format of this file has been pre-defined to enable automatic upload of the income statement and balance sheet into an excel file developed by DHS and referred to as the F1.
 The F1 file can be downloaded separately from the DHS HealthCollect web site.
 Agencies are required to ensure they are using the most recent version of the F1 file.
 The following instructions have been prepared to assist agencies in downloading the F1 file from the DHS web site and uploading their trail balance into the F1 file.